Français |

 - The Office of the

-Canadian Conflict of Interest and Ethics Commissioner also oversees
+Federal Canadian Conflict of Interest and Ethics

-and enforces the following ethics rules and registeries for members of
+following ethics rules and registeries for members of

 the federal House of Commons (known as MPs):